 Missing Milestone Mapping

 Your funding request should connect directly to concrete milestones.
-How much will customer acquisition cost?
+How much does customer acquisition cost?
 What revenue targets will you hit?
-When will you need the next funding round?
+When is the next funding round needed?

 Effective Ask Structure: